 The setup for stressed eye calibration is shown in Figure 3 for Hosts and Devices.
 The DUT is not needed for stressed eye calibration, but Figure 3 shows where the DUT would be placed during testing.
 Instead, the signal is looped back to the analyzer through the adapters and cabling.
 The goal is to calibrate the signal as close to the input of the DUT when it is placed in the test loop.
 Note that the polarity of the reference cable is reversed between the two, whereas for Host testing, the Standard A type connector is connected to the adapter of the Host DUT, but the Standard B type connector is connected to the adapter of the Device DUT.
 There are different test fixtures for Hosts and Devices, and several adapters may be necessary to loop the generated signal back to the measurement instrument, as will be shown in the example.
+Note, the setup using a Type-C connector is the same for both the Host and Device.
 The connection to the analyzer should be as high quality as possible.